|Manufacturer||Changsha BYD Coach|

 |Emission Standard||Zero tailpipe emissions|

-The BYD K9 (also called BYD electric bus or BYD ebus) is a fully electric, low-entry single-deck urban bus model manufactured by the Chinese company BYD, which specializes in new energy solutions.
-The local variant is also known as the BYD K9A.
+The BYD K9 (also called the BYD electric bus or BYD ebus) is a fully electric, low-entry single-deck urban bus model manufactured by the Chinese company BYD, which specialises in new energy solutions.

-The BYD electric vehicles did not materialize in Singapore for 4 years.
+The BYD electric vehicles did not materialise in Singapore for 4 years.
 Panorama Melaka of Malaysia received a trial unit of the BYD K9 in 2013 with the chassis number LC06S24S3D00000002.
 Its interior specifications were similar to that of SMRT’s buses, featuring Vogelsitze seats with purple and red PVC seat covers, as well as a foldable seat similar to that installed on MAN A22 buses.
-This led to suspicion that SMRT had rejected the BYD K9 electric buses.
+This led to suspicion that SMRT had rejected its BYD K9 electric buses.

 In April 2015, Singapore saw its first BYD K9 bus, which was brought in by HDT Singapore Holding (the sole Singapore agent of BYD Co.
 Ltd back then).
 This bus was parked inside Nanyang Technological University’s campus for inspection (April to July 2015), and was later shipped to Jakarta for a while before returning.

-The bus is propelled by an in-wheel motor drive system, which realizes the function of in-wheel motor drive and hub reductor.
+The bus is propelled by an in-wheel motor drive system, which realises the function of in-wheel motor drive and hub reductor.
 A pair of Brushless AC Synchronous Motors (model BYD-TYC90) connected to each side of the rear drive axle power the bus, and rated at 75kWh each, give the bus a combined 150kW of power.
 At the same time, regenerative braking recovers energy when the brakes are applied, which is then fed back to the vehicle batteries.

 Powered solely by electrical energy, BYD frequently touts the zero-emission aspects of the bus.
 Its batteries are environmentally-friendly, non-toxic and can be recycled.
-It also claims considerable savings in running costs as compared to regular diesel-powered bus.
+It also claims considerable savings in running costs as compared to regular diesel-powered buses.
 The bus is available with two variants of electric motors, the BYD-TYC90A and the BYD-TYC180A, of which the latter variant is rated at 150kW each, giving the bus a combined 300kW of power.

-- 2x BYD-TYC90A AC motors
+|Electric motors||2x BYD-TYC90A AC motors

-- BYD Iron-Phosphate battery
+|Battery||BYD Iron-Phosphate battery

-Full charge takes 4-5hrs
+Full charge takes 4 to 5 hours

-- Integral bodywork built by BYD Auto|
+|Bodywork||Integral bodywork built by BYD Auto|

 The local unit bears the chassis number LC06S24S7D0000004, and messages pasted inside the bus indicate that its “Period of Inspection” will be from April 2015 to July 2015.

 Previously around NTU, the bus was never registered and was moved away after several months.
 The bus later appeared at the Smart Innovation Centre along Ubi Avenue 4 in a green environmental-themed promotional livery and the Go-Ahead Singapore logo.
 The bus was registered SG4001J for the duration of its trial.